 Yoga for Your Constipation

-Because of the stretching nature of yoga, it is considered one of the best exercises you can do to relieve constipation.
-The key to making this workout worth your while is to do asanas, or yoga poses, that focus on the abdomen where most digestive problems begin.
-Read on to find out more about the benefits of yoga and which poses are best for constipation relief.
+Due to the stretching and relaxing nature of yoga, it is considered one of the best exercises you can do to relieve constipation.
+The key to making this workout beneficial for digestive issues is to do Asanas, or yoga poses, that focus on the abdomen.
+Keep reading to find out more about the benefits of yoga and which poses are best for relieving constipation.

-This posture, translated from Sanskrit to mean “wind release,” frees bodily gasses trapped in the stomach.
-It concentrates its energies in the core region to relieve constipation and other stomach problems.
+This posture, translated from Sanskrit to mean “wind release," frees bodily gasses trapped in the stomach.
+It concentrates energy in the core region to relieve constipation and other stomach problems.

 Method: Lying flat on your back, draw your knees up to your chest while simultaneously exhaling deeply.
 Lift your head so that the forehead makes contact with your kneecaps.
 Hold the pose, and then release slowly.